araobp/virtual-showroom/SHOWROOM.md

 ## Credits

-The plants in the scene were generated with Meshy.AI under the CC BY 4.0 license.
+The plants in the scene were generated with Meshy under the CC BY 4.0 license.

 - https://www.meshy.ai/
 - https://docs.meshy.ai/